-Many subscriptions allow you to install the software on more than one computer (including Microsoft Windows computers), which can sometimes add significantly to the value - all computers, phones and tablets within a household can be protected with one subscription.
+Many subscriptions allow you to install the software on more than one computer (including Windows and Android devices), which can sometimes add significantly to the value - all computers, phones and tablets within a household can be protected with one subscription.

 How we tested

 For various reasons, quantitively testing antimalware apps is difficult to the point of near-impossible, and for this reason the results of our testing are intended to be indicative rather than definitive.

 For example, we ran a full scan using each app and our goal was to determine relative speed and CPU loads.
 One app scanned the system in 30 minutes, while another took six hours.
 Your own scans might be quicker than this, or take longer.
 However, it’s clear that the former antimalware app has a faster scanning engine compared to the latter.